StuartCowley/greg-cain-virtual-pet/README.md

 ## Roadmap

-I should hopefully have this all finished by the end of week 4 of this module, which I think is Christmas Day 🙃
+~~I should hopefully have this all finished by the end of week 4 of this module, which I think is Christmas Day 🙃~~

+I have actually finished following the track for this project, but I still have some plans for this project!

+- update to object class
+- add more properties (with aim to making pets more pokemon-like and able to fight)
+- add gui

 ## Support